gekallergis/cvs/README.md

 # cvs
-The CVS back end system.
-KTH - Royal Institute of Technology master thesis project.
+The CVS back end system designed and developed for my master thesis project at KTH Royal Institute of Technology, Stockholm, Swden.